 Non-academic entry requirements

-- are self-motivated and have initiative
+– Are self-motivated and resilient

-- are able to interact successfully with others
+– Are able to interact successfully with others

 UK Clinical Aptitude Test (UKCAT)